Frequently Asked Questions

 What costs will be covered?

-You may request rent and/or utility assistance back to March 13, 2020.
-Prior past due rent and utilities are not eligible.
+You may request rent assistance back to March 13, 2020.
+Prior past due rent is not eligible.
 The Oregon Emergency Rental Assistance Program will cover up to 12 months of past due rent and three months of forward rent.
-The program will also cover past due utility costs including electricity, gas, home energy services, water, sewer and trash removal.
-Costs that will NOT be covered include: homeowner costs, homeowner utilities, landlord-paid utilities, landlord-paid property taxes, property insurance, phone, and renter insurance.

 Is there a maximum amount of how much assistance is allowed?